aws-samples/eks-workshop-v2/website/docs/observability/logging/Pod_Logging/Fluent-bit_logs_to_CloudWatch-logs.md

 In this section, we will see how to checks the kubernetes pod logs forwarded by the Fluent-bit agent deployed on each node to Amazon CloudWatch logs.

-1. Deploy the Sample Webstore application from the **'Introduction/Getting Started'** section, this sample application creates the resources in the below different kubernetes namespaces.
+1. Deploy the Sample Webstore application from the [**Introduction/Getting Started**](/docs/introduction/getting-started.md) section, this sample application creates the resources in the below kubernetes namespaces.

 ```bash
 $ kubectl get namespaces -l app.kubernetes.io/created-by=eks-workshop